 An expert from Jeddah has warned all the Muslims about the five regular bad habits that people tend to indulge into right after the end of Ramadan or even on Eid day.

 This, in turn, causes a loss in weight, however, once we go back to our old ways then we will not only get back what we lost but will also most probably fall ill.
 The diabetic people must remember to constantly measure and monitor the amount of sugar intake they are doing on Eid day.

-3-Part of what everything above is about, Greed is the third behavior which is harmful to us, children indulge in too many sweet dishes which in turn cause stomach aches, toothaches and a sugar rush which takes forever to wear down.
+3-Sweet Dishes: Part of what everything above is about, Greed is the third behavior which is harmful to us, children indulge in too many sweet dishes which in turn cause stomach aches, toothaches and a sugar rush which takes forever to wear down.

-4-Next, we have the lack of exercise.
+4-Exercise: Next, we have the lack of exercise.
 People should remember to work on themselves and not stop exercising just for Ramadan.
 Many fitness centers open later for Ramadan, giving everyone to exercise after Iftar.

-5-Finally, we have the smokers.
-During the month of Ramadan, smokers cannot smoke during the day which basically means that as soon as they get the chance they tend to over indulge in smoking, which is already harmful to the human body.
+5-Smoking: Finally, we have the smokers.
+During the month of Ramadan, smokers cannot smoke during the day which basically means that as soon as they get the chance they tend to overindulge in smoking, which is already harmful to the human body.

 Additionally, smoking second-hand smoke is harmful to friends, family and anyone else who passes by you.
 Hence it is better to smoke moderately if you do.